 There is no doubt that readers find Kindle Unlimited a very attractive deal.

 Why wouldn’t they with over a million books to choose from for their modest monthly subscription cost?
-It’s very close to reading for free.
+It’s very close to as many ebooks as you can read for free.

-But for authors?
-Well, you will have to make your own decision about whether it works for you or not.
+Well, you will have to make your own decision about whether it is fair and if it works for you or not.